ghc-proposals/ghc-proposals/proposals/0000-simple-or-patterns.rst

 ------------

 The alternative is to allow or patterns to bind variables as long as every subpattern binds the same set of variables.
 This however was already proposed `here <https://github.com/osa1/ghc-proposals/blob/or_patterns/proposals/0000-or-patterns.rst>`__, a dormant proposal which was closed 2 years ago.
+It petered out due to complexities in the specification and interplay with language extensions like GADTs and so we decided to create this simplified proposal which would still be of a lot of use but much simpler to correctly specify and implement.

 Or patterns in other languages
 ------------------------------